carpentries-incubator/twitter-with-twarc/_episodes/01-introduction.md

 ## Common Analogy

 Imagine yourself sitting at a table in a restaurant.
 The waiter comes to your table and you order from a set list of items on the menu.
 The waiter then takes your order to the chef/kitchen crew who put together different meals and drinks for your table.
-The waiter then takes your completed *this word is wrong here* food to your table.
+The waiter then takes your order to your table.

 Here are the key players in our analogy:
 1. Customer - you as the user